maxtkc/mvths-wiki/docs/012a-conditionals.rst

 #.
 Modify your program so that the monitor displays "true" when the value is below your set point and "false" when above your set point.

 #.
 Connect pin 6 to ground via a long jump wire.
-Modify your program to print "true" only if pin 6 is connected to power.
+Modify your program to print "true" if pin 6 is connected to power.

-#.
-Modify your code to print "true" if pin 6 is connected to power and "false" if connected to ground.

-TEACHER CHECK \_\_\_\_\_
+TEACHER CHECK ____